 Do you need an export license?
-Contact the Biosafety Specialist for assistance with classifying your item(s).
+Contact the Export Controls Officer for assistance with classifying your item(s).

 Most items will not require export licenses.
 However, various types of supporting documentation may be required.
 Included are packing lists, safety data sheets, customs invoices, or import permits.
 U.S. Department of Transportation (DOT) and/or International Air Traffic Association (IATA) regulations apply to most shipped research equipment, medical supplies, or any quantity of chemical, biological or radioactive material.
 Those regulations specify classification, packaging, labeling, marking and documentation, with different requirements for every shipment.
 The Department of Environment, Health and Safety can aid in determining what other requirements or documentation is needed for your shipment.

 Do you need help with an international shipment?
 Contact the Biosafety Specialist for assistance with shipping research materials internationally.
 Click the link below for more information on shipping research materials.

 Although export control regulations apply to virtually all fields of science and engineering, sponsored or not, they do not control all research because of several exclusions or exemptions.

 - “Fundamental research” exclusion

 - applies to basic and applied research in science and engineering performed by universities so long as that research is carried out openly and without restrictions on publication or access to or dissemination of the research results.